anhcraft/QLDV/API.md

 - Fetches user statistics
 - Authentication required
 - Note:
-  + Only global managers can do this request
+  + Only global managers and root users can do this request
 - Example response:
 ```json
 {